Introduction to Scale With Parameters (SCP)

 The reason for these numbers are “resolution”.
 If the analog module only placed the value of 4 to 20 into the input table, we would only have 16 counts of resolution.
 By placing 4000 to 20000 into the data table, we now have 16000 counts of resolution (much smaller increments).

-If we are online, we can open the I1 Data table, and see the raw counts that are coming into the processor.
+Being online, we will open the I1 Data table, and see the raw counts that are in the processor’s memory.
 After opening the Input data table, look at channel 0 of slot 3.
 Additionally, be sure the table is in the Decimal Radix.

 Finally, we will set up the SCP command.
 We need to take the 4 to 20ma (4000 to 20000 raw) and convert this back to 0 to 200psi.
 We will place the answer into N7:0.
 Since we see above the value we are getting is 12000, that is exactly half way between 4000 and 20000.
 Therefore N7:0 should read 100 psi.